How To Fix Uneven Heating & Cooling in Your House

 One way to look at your HVAC installation is as a very large air circulation system, with the ductwork forming a critical pathway for air traveling in and out of your home’s interior.
 The main unit heats or cools the air and sends the conditioned air into the supply ductwork toward rooms in your home.
-The air exits the supply ductwork and heats or cools the area, then is drawn back into the HVAC system by return-air ducts.
-The expended air flows back to the main unit, where it is filtered, reconditioned and sent out again.
+The air exits the supply ductwork and heats or cools the area, then is drawn back into the HVAC system by return air ducts.
+The expended air flows back to the main unit, where it’s filtered, reconditioned, and sent out again.

 Acosta Heating, Cooling & Electrical has been a trusted source of professional heating and air conditioning services to customers in Charlotte and surrounding areas for over 40 years.
 Contact us today for more information on return-air duct efficiency, to get an estimate on a return duct expansion, or to schedule a duct renovation appointment.